 What is a buffer store?

-Understanding, planning and using buffer stocks correctly.
-When processes in a company get bogged down and lead to disruptions, this can have very different causes.
+Understanding, planning and using buffer storage correctly.
+When processes in a company come to a standstill and lead to disruptions, this can have very different causes.
 The supply of components for production can be delayed and disrupt or block available transport routes.
 Market demand is subject to fluctuations in demand.
-Technical problems in the company's own operations can also lead to disruptions in production processes and the associated replenishment.
-A buffer stock can absorb the aforementioned imponderables.
+Technical problems in the company's own operations can also impair production processes and the associated replenishment.
+A buffer stock can cushion the aforementioned imponderables.

 What is a buffer store?

-A buffer store connects two successive process stages to ensure a smooth flow without disruptions in production, picking or delivery.
+A buffer warehouse connects two successive process stages to ensure a smooth flow without disruptions in production, picking or delivery.

 Advantages and disadvantages